 Storing carrots in the ground

 Don’t harvest your carrots at all.
 At the end of every growing season, I leave two or three rows of carrots in the ground.
 I cover them with a 4- or 5- inch-thick layer of shredded leaves or straw held into place with a piece of pinned-down floating row cover or a plastic mini tunnel.
 They sit under there all winter long.
 When I want to harvest a few roots, I push aside the mulch, dig around in the soil, and pull up the roots.
 Delish!
 Carrots and many other root crops are reasonably cold-tolerant.
-The overwinter beautifully for me in my Pennsylvania garden.
+You can harvest the roots even when the ground freezes as long as you have a thick layer of mulch in place.
+They overwinter beautifully for me in my Pennsylvania garden.

 More tips for harvesting carrots